dboland/minc/BUILD.md

 For this step, you need to be Administrator.
 Close the MSYS terminal and open it again as Administrator.
-Change to your *minc-devel* directory and create the MinC root folder.
+Change to your *minc-devel* directory and create the MinC root directory.
 I named it *minc-release* so it won't conflict with an existing MinC system: